IISH/PID-webservice/README.md

-Pid webservice
+#Pid webservice

-1. Installation
+##Setup

-First of all, setup your environment.
+First of all, setup your environment ( Linux or Windows 64 bit).
 We recommend:

-- one Apache webservice with SSL to act as proxy and load balance method
+* one Apache webservice with SSL to act as proxy and load balance method
-- a minimum of two service nodes.
+* a minimum of three service nodes to run the resolvers and tomcat instances on.
 Each ought to have a tomcat6\7 instance.
-- the webservice uses MongoDB to store the handles.
-You need to install on the same service nodes a replica set.
-See http://www.mongodb.org/ to set it up.
-- Install your Handle System resolver(s).
-See http://hdl.handle.net/ for complete documentation.
+* Make daily backups using a mongodump to remote storage

+##Builds
-- build the war and jar dependencies using:
+build the war and jar dependencies using:
-$ mvn clean package
+<code>$ mvn clean package</code>

-or download the latest stable build from: https://bamboo.socialhistoryservices.org/browse/PID
+Or download the latest stable build from: https://bamboo.socialhistoryservices.org/browse/PID

+##Install
+###The pid webservice
-Place the war file as ROOT.war in your tomcat's webapp
+* Place the war file as ROOT.war in your tomcat's webapp folder.
-- copy the pid.properties file onto a different part of your server.
+* copy the pid.properties file onto a different part of your server.
 For example to:
-/etc/tomcat6/pid.properties
+<code>/etc/tomcat6/pid.properties</code>
-And change it's properties according to your custom setup of the MongoDB replicaset and proxy URL
+* Change it's properties according to your custom setup of the MongoDB replicaset and proxy URL

-Declare the pid.properties file in the setup.sh.
+* Declare the pid.properties file in the setup.sh.
 For example :
-JAVA_OPTS="$JAVA_OPTS -Dpid.properties=/etc/tomcat6/pid.properties"
+<code>JAVA_OPTS="$JAVA_OPTS -Dpid.properties=/etc/tomcat6/pid.properties"</code>

 The tomcat instance does not have special memory requirements.
 You may want to start at -Xmx256M

-2. Master and mirrors
+###Handle System resolvers
+To setup a primary and secondary Handle System resolver visit http://hdl.handle.net/ for instructions

 Note that replication is now left to MongoDB's replica set.
-Hence the synchronization by the Handle System resolver from master to mirror(s) is no longer required.
+Hence the synchronization by the Handle System resolver from master\primary to mirror\secondary servers is no longer required.

-3. Drivers
 You need to install the mongodb-handlestorage custom database driver and register it in the config.cfg file.
-For example your installation of Handle System's resolver /lib folder ought to contain: mongodb-handlestorage-7.0.jar mongo-java-driver-2.6.5.jar
+For example your installation of Handle System's resolver <code>/lib</code> folder ought to contain:
+** mongodb-handlestorage-7.0.jar
+** mongo-java-driver-2.6.5.jar
 ... the other handle dependencies

-4. Config.cfg
-Register the MongoDB replicaset in the 'urls' key and register the custom drivers.
+The config.cfg needs to register the custom drivers and its settings.
 Example:

   "server_config" = {